nnirror/facet/README.md

 		- `new $('example').from([0,0.1,0.5,0.667,1]).invert(); // 1 0.9 0.5 0.333 0`
 ---
 - **iter** ( _num_times_, _prob_, _commands_ = function() )
 	- A shorthand for rerunning a certain command over and over, with prob as a float between 0 and 1 controlling the likelihood that the code actually runs.
+You can refer to the current iteration of the algorithm via the reserved word: `this` (see example).
 	- example:
 		- `new $('example').randsamp().iter(3,1,()=>{this.echo(random(1,30,1),1.2)}).scale(-1,1).lpf(2400); // dubby feedback`
 ---